ardanlabs/gotraining/topics/go/README.md

 ---

-### Design Philosophy
+### Code Reviews

-Develop your design philosophy around these three major categories in this order: Integrity, Readability, Simplicity and then Performance.
+You can't look at a piece of code, function or algorithm and determine if it smells good or bad without a design philosophy.
+These four major categories are the basis for code reviews and should be prioritized in this order: Integrity, Readability, Simplicity and then Performance.
 You must consciously and with great reason be able to explain the category you are choosing.

 **_Note: There are exceptions to everything but when you are not sure an exception applies, follow the guidelines presented the best you can._**